-Advice on the best ways to get to Montreal plus getting to Circuit Gilles Villeneuve and around the city for the Canadian Formula 1 Grand Prix.
-The next race is on June 9-11, 2017.
+The best ways to get to Montreal for the 2021 Canadian Grand Prix plus advice on getting to Circuit Gilles Villeneuve and around the city.

 Montreal is a modern city with a well developed and efficient public transport network – it’s also a great walking and cycling city with abundant parks and green spaces.
 If you are staying in the downtown area like we recommend, the best way to get to the Circuit Gilles Villeneuve is to take the metro.